tmartins14/React/comps/README.md

 Passing props from the button component to the button element (...rest vs custom props)

-## Mastering the State Design Process
+## Section 11: Mastering the State Design Process

 Accordion component